pratikjadhav6632/Amazon.com_clone/README.md

 <h1>Introduction</h1>
 Welcome to my Amazon clone website!
 This project is a front-end clone of the popular e-commerce website, Amazon.com.
-It is built using HTML and CSS and is hosted on GitHub.
+It is built using HTML and CSS and is hosted on GitHub ( Only for Desktops).

 <h1> Demo</h1>
 <a href="https://devloperpratikjadhav.github.io/Amazon.com_clone/">Click here.</a>